 PhD Deadline: 1 April 2018

-Our students come from some of the best academic institutions in the world, including UC Berkeley, Columbia University, London School of Economics, Tulane, and University of Chicago.
+Our students come from some of the best academic institutions in the world, including UC Berkeley, Columbia University, London School of Economics, Johns Hopkins, and University of Chicago.
 However, as a school that is challenging traditional academia, we look above all for students who bring diverse backgrounds, experiences, and fresh perspectives to the conversation.
 If you are passionate about learning new skills to join the intellectual tradition and to help to shape the future of learning, we welcome you to apply below.

 This degree is in Social & Political Thought